NiskuT/Civilization/README.md

 # Home - Project Civilization

+> By Quentin Souvigent, Lucas Marquet, Violaine Bec and Antoine Coutant

 This is a school project of four french students of the [ENSEA](<www.ensea.fr/>).
 During our last year of school, we were ask to adapt a board game into a video game.
 Thus, we choose to implement the game "Civilization: A New Dawn".

 Develop branch build: [![CI develop](https://github.com/NiskuT/Civilization/actions/workflows/develop-pipeline.yml/badge.svg?branch=develop)](https://github.com/NiskuT/Civilization/actions/workflows/develop-pipeline.yml)